christianityorigins/website/essays/_posts/2016-04-01-domestication-syndrome.md

 Phenotype:

 *   Neoteny ([ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4096361/)) ([ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5646786/)) ([ref](https://incels.wiki/w/Neoteny)) and feminization ([ref](https://incels.wiki/w/Feminization)) in males (neotony and feminization comes from hormonal adaptation to domestication.
 I.e. no pressure for epigenetic expression of high testosterone)
 *   Brachycephaly (short and round skulls) which leads to a reduction of the back of the brain and a smaller amygdala (1).
-This express in political affiliation: people who identify as conservative have a larger amygdala \[[link](https://phys.org/news/2024-09-political-ideology-differences-brain-previously.html)\]
+This expresses in political affiliation: people who identify as conservative have a larger amygdala \[[link](https://phys.org/news/2024-09-political-ideology-differences-brain-previously.html)\]
+*   Smaller skull in volume ([ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5646786/#!po=8.25243/))
 *   Weak jaws
 *   Lower muscle mass in males
 *   Lower testosterone in males